 The University of Michigan Cancer Centre is leading the IDEA ‘Individualized Decisions for Endocrine Therapy Alone’ study which is a single group assignment study using the biomarker Oncotype DX 40.
 The PRECISION ‘Profiling Early Breast Cancer for Radiotherapy Omission’ phase II study uses PAM-50 as the biomarker to direct treatment 41.
 Both the IDEA and PRECISION studies exclude patients above the ages 69 and 75 respectively.
 The PRECISION group state this exclusion is due to historical difficulties achieving robust follow-up in this population, as well as competing comorbidities interfering with subsequent breast cancer monitoring and evaluation.
 Finally EXPERT ‘a randomised phase III trial of adjuvant radiotherapy versus observation following BCS and endocrine therapy in patients with molecularly characterised luminal A early breast cancer’ study is using the biomarker PAM-50 42.
 This led by the Australia and New Zealand Breast Cancer Trials Group.

 One of the challenges of these studies is that there is no international consensus regarding the level of local recurrence which would be acceptable to clinicians and patients with de-escalation of radiotherapy.
-In the PRIMETIME study a threshold of an ipsilateral breast disease rate of ≤4% at 5 years38 was chosen for selective de-escalation of radiotherapy 38.
-This was determined in collaboration with breast cancer clinicians, trialists and patient advocates.
+The risks and benefits of radiotherapy need to be weighed up for each patient to achieve an individualised treatment decision therefore international consensus on this issue is unlikely.
+In the PRIMETIME study a threshold of an ipsilateral breast disease rate of ≤4% at 5 years for selective de-escalation of radiotherapy 38 was set primarily by patient advocates in collaboration with breast cancer clinicians and trialists 38.

 Challenges of conducting biomarker directed de-escalation studies